Welcome to the Scottish Rite Orient of North Carolina, Southern Jursidiction

 General of North Carolina

-3. Beginning October 5, 2024, all Almoners may receive and respond indefinitely to any request from any Mason to assist individuals or families anywhere in the Orient of North Carolina impacted by Hurricane Helene.
-If any question arises, call the SGIG.
+6. All Almoners may receive and respond indefinitely to any request from any Mason to assist individuals or families anywhere in the Orient of North Carolina impacted by Hurricane Helene.

 A Gene Cobb, Jr., 33° Sovereign Grand Inspector General of North Carolina